 Identify intimal flaps, which are pathognomonic for aortic dissections.

 It can be difficult to differentiate the IVC from the aorta.
 Generally, the pulsatile aorta is thick walled, non-compressible, and positioned medial to the IVC.
 The IVC is thin-walled and compressible.
 It may appear to pulsate given its proximity to the aorta and secondary to the normal respiratory cycle.
 Use pulsed-wave Doppler to delineate the aorta’s pulsatile flow from the venous flow of the inferior vena cava, which should display mild respirophasic variation only.

 Although the majority are retroperitoneal, when concerned for a ruptured AAA, perform a right upper quadrant ultrasound to assess for pathologic free fluid.

-The diagnosis and management of an AAA includes a multidisciplinary team consisting of a radiologist, vascular surgeon, internist, nurse practitioner, and cardiologist.
+The diagnosis and management of an AAA includes an interprofessional team consisting of a radiologist, vascular surgeon, internist, nurse practitioner, and cardiologist.
 When a AAA is suspected the initial test of choice is ultrasound.
 This diagnostic imaging modality permits routine monitoring of patients who are managed non-surgically, while limiting radiation and IV contrast exposure.
 An MRA or CTA is recommended for surgical planning if the patient is hemodynamically stable.
 Unstable patients should be managed in close consultation with the vascular surgeon and intensivist.

 |||Hirsch AT,Haskal ZJ,Hertzer NR,Bakal CW,Creager MA,Halperin JL,Hiratzka LF,Murphy WR,Olin JW,Puschett JB,Rosenfield KA,Sacks D,Stanley JC,Taylor LM Jr,White CJ,White J,White RA,Antman EM,Smith SC Jr,Adams CD,Anderson JL,Faxon DP,Fuster V,Gibbons RJ,Hunt SA,Jacobs AK,Nishimura R,Ornato JP,Page RL,Riegel B, ACC/AHA 2005 Practice Guidelines for the management of patients with peripheral arterial disease (lower extremity, renal, mesenteric, and abdominal aortic): a collaborative report from the American Association for Vascular Surgery/Society for Vascular Surgery, Society for Cardiovascular Angiography and Interventions, Society for Vascular Medicine and Biology, Society of Interventional Radiology, and the ACC/AHA Task Force on Practice Guidelines (Writing Committee to Develop Guidelines for the Management of Patients With Peripheral Arterial Disease): endorsed by the American Association of Cardiovascular and Pulmonary Rehabilitation; National Heart, Lung, and Blood Institute; Society for Vascular Nursing; TransAtlantic Inter-Society Consensus; and Vascular Disease Foundation.
 Circulation.
 2006 Mar 21 [PubMed PMID: 16549646]|